Tundra Space

 Thoracolumbar Fascia Exercise

 The exercise program will consist of mobility, activation, and stabilization exercises targeting the thoracolumbar fascia.
 The intervention is designed to improve fascial mobility, enhance force transmission, and optimize neuromuscular coordination of the trunk.
-Exercises will be performed under supervision, consisting of three sessions per week for eight weeks.
+Exercises will be performed under supervision, consisting of three sessions per week for twelve weeks.

 OTHER